anifort/api-mocker/README.md

 * request_payload: What request payload should be in order to return the response_payload.
 Applicable for POST / PUT / PATCH requests
 * response_payload: What request payload to return when a client calls the request URL.
 If none then add {}

-Mock Expectations only leave in memory so on service restart you will need to reset your expectations. therefore we recommend doing so with a script.
+Mock Expectations only leave in memory so on service restart you will need to reset your expectations.
+We recommend doing so with a script.

 <br />
 <br />